klevente/homepage/src/routes/blog/website-redesign.md

 <svelte:head>
     <script>
         // while this worked in a previous version of SvelteKit,
-        // it is not happy with import `$app/env` as of the most recent version /* import { browser } from '$app/env'; */
+        // it is not happy with importing `$app/env` as of the most recent version /* import { browser } from '$app/env'; */

         // check location by querying whether the `document` global is available,